joshuacox/skill-na-show/README.md

 * "What is the No Agenda show?"
 * "Load the third No Agenda show!"
 * "In the morning!"
-* "What is the in gitmo nation?"
+* "What is Gitmo Nation?"
 * "What's the latest in gitmo nation?"
 * "What's the latest No Agenda show?"
 * "random No Agenda show!"
-* "My millenials, stay woke!"
+* "My Millenials, Stay Woke!"
-* "I need karma!"
+* "I need Karma!"
-* "I need pharma!"
+* "I need Pharma!"
-* "Resist we much!"
+* "Resist We Much!"
-* "Build a wall!"
+* "Build A Wall!"
 * "Any Collusion?"
 * "Play the fourth No Agenda show!"
 * "Load the fifth No Agenda show!"